-► AT BERTH 2/3 Check Request for stand-by tug, if feasible.
+► AT BERTH 2/3 Check Request for stand-by tug, if needed and feasible.
 Remarks Main Engine to be in a state of readiness.
-No repairs / overhauling of machinery to be ongoing.
-Cargo work to be suspended.
+No repairs/overhauling of machinery to be ongoing.
+Cargo operations to be suspended.
 Gangway to be lifted clear of jetty and/or obstructions on the quay.
 All non-essential personnel to be asked to leave the vessel.
 Stability of the vessel in its current state to be assessed.

-► AT BERTH 3/3 Check Remarks Ensure that the vessel is not double banked.
-Vessel to be secured as if it were proceeding out to sea (weather/watertight integrity to be maintained).
+► AT BERTH 3/3 Check Ensure that the vessel is not double banked.
+Remarks Vessel to be secured as if it were proceeding to sea (weather/watertight integrity to be maintained).
 Any shoreline connections to be disconnected and coiled.
-Condition of the shore bollards, wharf, fenders to be assessed and any deficiency to be brought to the attention of the local agent / port authority.
+Condition of the shore bollards, wharf, fenders to be assessed and any deficiencies brought to the attention of the local agent/port authority.
 Monitor the condition of vessels berthed forward and aft of own vessel to ascertain if they are moored correctly.
 Keep a look out for floating debris and logs.
-Neep a look out for floating debits and logs.

-► AT ANCHOR / MOORING BUOY 1/4 Vessels that are at anchor or moored to a buoy (either on short-term or long term moorings) would need to consider the following aspects when heavy weather is predicted in the vicinity.
-Check Remarks Assessment to be carried out to determine if it would be safer to stay at anchor / mooring buoy or head out to sea to ride the heavy weather, shift to a more sheltered anchorage.
+► AT ANCHOR / MOORING BUOY 1/4 Vessels that are at anchor or moored to a buoy (either on short-term or long-term moorings) would need to consider the following aspects when heavy weather is predicted in the vicinity.
+Check Remarks Assessment to be carried out to determine if it would be safer to stay at anchor/mooring buoy or proceed to sea to ride out the heavy weather or shift to a more sheltered anchorage.
 If at anchor: Confirm vessel is anchored at designated anchorage.
 Assess the holding ground.
 Pay out extra cables, if required.
 Drop the other anchor, if required.
 Anchor winch 'not' to be clutched in.
 Anchor position to be monitored and logged regularly to get early indications of anchor dragging.

-► AT ANCHOR / MOORING BUOY 2/4 If at anchor (Cont'd): Check Consider picking up anchor sooner rather than later.
+► AT ANCHOR / MOORING BUOY 2/4 If at anchor (Cont'd): Check Remarks Consider picking up anchor sooner rather than later.
 While picking up anchor in rough weather, ensure that windlass machinery is not overstressed.
-Remarks If at mooring buoy: Confirm vessel is moored to an approved buoy (for the expected weather conditions).
+If at mooring buoy: Confirm vessel is moored to an approved Buoy (for the expected weather conditions).
 Connections between the vessel and the mooring buoy to be checked.
-Condition of mooring buoy to be assessed and any deficiency be brought to the attention of the local agent / port authority.
+Condition of mooring buoy to be assessed and any deficiencies brought to the attention of the local agent/port authority.
 Continuous monitoring of the vessel's position to ensure that the mooring buoy is holding and/or the connection to the buoy remains intact.
 Liaise with the local agent, local port/harbour authorities and seek latest weather updates.
-Master to be familiar with the local system of warnings of extreme weather and monitor those closely.
+Master to be familiar with the local system of warnings of extreme weather and monitors those closely.

-► AT ANCHOR / MOORING BUOY 3/4

-Check Contact details of local authorities and Remarks

-emergency services to be kept handy.

-Full manning of the vessel to be maintained.

-Request for stand-by tug, if feasible.
+► AT ANCHOR / MOORING BUOY 3/4 Check Contact details of local authorities and emergency services to be readily available.
+Remarks Shore leave suspended and due.
+Consideration to be given whether it is safe for crew to remain on board.
+Request for stand-by tug, if needed and feasible.
 Main Engine to be in a state of readiness.

-No repairs / overhauling of machinery to be ongoing.
+No repairs/overhauling of machinery to be ongoing.
 Swinging circle of the vessel to be ascertained and confirmed as being safe.

-Gangway to be hoisted to deck level and
+Gangway to be secured.

-secured.

-► AT ANCHOR / MOORING BUOY 4/4 Check Remarks Distance to other vessels, fixed and floating installations, underwater cables, pipelines to be monitored.
-Stability of the vessel to be assessed.
+► AT ANCHOR / MOORING BUOY 4/4 Check Distance to other vessels, fixed and floating installations, underwater cables, pipelines to be monitored.
+Remarks Stability of the vessel to be assessed.
 Ensure that no other vessel is alongside own vessel.
-Vessel to be secured as if it were proceeding out to sea (weather/watertight integrity to be maintained).
+Vessel to be secured as if it were proceeding to sea (weather/watertight integrity to be maintained).
 Keep a look out for floating debris and logs.